 If you’ve ever paddled longer trips you’ve probably experienced discomfort or even sores from long days of paddling in cheap seats.

-Upgraded kayak seats may feature pressure molded foam, precise adjustments, wider profiles, or any number of other comfort and performance enhancing features.
+The best kayak seat will feature pressure molded foam, precise adjustments, wider profiles, or any number of other comfort and performance enhancing features.

 - Ocean Kayak Comfort Tech Seat Back